 When in Doubt, Get Checked Out

 Persistent or recurrent dizziness, whatever the type, always deserves proper assessment.
-Heart Matters has a dedicated resource covering the symptoms that should never be ignored and why seeking help is always the right call.
+Heart Matters has a dedicated resource on the symptoms that should never be ignored and why seeking help is always the right call.

 Conclusion

 Dizziness is common, often benign, and almost always explainable, but it does require the right questions to be asked and the right specialist to be involved.
-The most important step is describing your symptoms as precisely as possible, because the type of dizziness you experience points directly toward the cause and the appropriate assessment pathway.
+The most important step is describing your symptoms as precisely as possible, because the type of dizziness you experience points directly toward the cause and the right assessment pathway.

-Whatever is causing your dizziness, you do not need to simply put up with it or accept uncertainty.
-A structured assessment, tailored to your specific symptoms and history, can almost always provide a clear answer.
-That answer, and the understanding that comes with it, is itself a significant part of getting better.
+For most people the answer turns out to be reassuring: BPPV that responds to a simple repositioning manoeuvre, a drop in blood pressure on standing that improves with a medication adjustment, or dehydration that resolves with better fluid intake.
+Whatever is causing your dizziness, you do not need to simply put up with it.
+A structured assessment, tailored to your symptoms and history, can almost always provide a clear answer, and that answer is itself a significant part of getting better.

 - Fainting and Syncope: What It Might Be Telling You